Suboxone Clinics in Alaska

 Searhc - Klawock, AK

-Searhc is a suboxone treatment center in Klawock, AK located in the 99925 zip code area.
+Searhc is a suboxone and methadone clinic in Klawock, Alaska located in the 99925 zip code area.

 Location: 7300 Klawock Hollis Highway, Klawock, AK 99925 in Prince of Wales Hyder